-Scientific studies have indicated that judgment is a natural instinct of the human brain.
-As humans, surviving and thriving are our basic instincts.
+Scientific studies have indicated that judgment is an instinct of the human brain.
+As humans, our basic instincts are to survive and thrive.
 As a consequence, we automatically end up judging people around us to determine if they are safe to be with.
 Research conducted at New York University shows that our brain begins to label people trustworthy or untrustworthy even before we get time to consciously analyze their faces.
 This study highlights the fact that judgment is natural and instinct-based.

 For some people, judging others is a way to feel better about themselves.
 When they criticize someone, it gives them a feeling of superiority, which in turn might boost their ego.
 This kind of judgment can be for anything, such as looks, financial status, social standing, etc. However, at a deeper level, this could be a sign of low self-esteem and a lack of confidence.
 When people don’t like themselves, they might rely on putting others down as a means of feeling better.